 - J. Kevin Hicks, Pharm.D., Ph.D. has disclosed he is a consultant for Novartis, Quest Diagnostics, 23andMe, and Medstar Health System, and has received grant/ research support from OneOme.

 - Cameron Thomas, Pharm.D. has disclosed he has received grant/ research support from NIH NHGRI 1T32HG008958-01A1 grant.

 Schedule of Activities and Requirements for Successful Course Completion

-Review the course material, receive a 70% or higher on the post-test, and submit a course evaluation.
+VIew the recorded lectures, receive a 70% or higher on the post-test, and submit a course evaluation.